iqrfsdk/clibspi-mcu/README.md

 - pgm iqrf file.ext : tests and uploads file *.iqrf into TR module
 - pgm trcnfg file.ext : tests and uploads file *.trcnfg into TR module

-Missing:
+Todo:

-- upload of the USER PASSWORD a USER KEY (will be added later)
+- upload of the USER PASSWORD a USER KEY